wonma/My-Learning-Tracker/log.md

 ```

 ### Solved Challenge 01
-Deleting filtered items(elements that have the same value).
+Sorting the array in an alphabetical order, which has been sorted by boolean..
 (6 Nov 2018)
 **Solution** : Used if statement to make two criteria of sort method.
 ```JavaScript
 const sortTodos = function(todos) {